lullius/plugin.audio.overdrive/README.md

 or simply

     deichman
-The latter is equal to the former.
+The latter is equivalent to the former.
 Username is usually your library card number.
 Leave Password blank if  not required by your library.